imrtech/World_Weather_Analysis/README.md

 hotel_info[:10]
 ```

-We then retreived the city data from each row and added it to the exiting hotel_info list.
+We then retrieved the city data from each row and added it to the exiting hotel_info list.

 ```
 # Get the data from each row in the clean_hotel_df DataFrame, add it to the formatting template, and store the data in a list.